Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue, and Dr. Athanasios Pallis

 Waterfront design can be a successful forum for initiating community dialog about broader port development plans.
 Community groups can have a large impact on port city development programs.
 Access to and redevelopment of the waterfront is rarely understood in terms of a working waterfront with maritime and port activities.
 For residents, the perceived negative results of waterfront redevelopment are increased traffic, inadequate parking, lack of privacy, commercial intrusion into residential areas, lack of affordable housing, marine pollution, and non-water dependent uses in the immediate waterfront.
 In most cases, these negative aspects are counteracted by increased property values, historic preservation, and more public events and amenities.
 One of the contradictions brought about by renewal is that while property value may increase to benefit some people, most residents cannot afford to live in these areas anymore.
 In contrast to residents, the broader local community typically perceives waterfront redevelopment as a positive action enhancing local quality of life.

 Ports and industrial waterfronts face complex problems associated with environmental contamination and habitat loss that affect the ability of local governments to plan and carry out dredging and waterfront development projects.
-In many parts of the world, separate regulatory programs exist to address source control, the clean up of contaminated sediments, navigational dredging projects, habitat restoration, and shoreline development projects, each with its own set of agencies, permits, and regulatory requirements.
+In many parts of the world, separate regulatory programs exist to address source control, the cleanup of contaminated sediments, navigational dredging projects, habitat restoration, and shoreline development projects, each with its own set of agencies, permits, and regulatory requirements.
 In some areas, these overlapping and often conflicting requirements and interests have led to difficulties in completing waterfront redevelopment and clean-up projects, even when these projects could have substantial environmental benefits.
 So-called greenway projects are important elements of any waterfront redevelopment scheme because they attract people to the shoreline and give them first-hand experience.
 Such first-hand experience is essential in building support for further source control efforts, brownfield redevelopment, contaminated sediment remediation, pollution prevention, and habitat rehabilitation and conservation.

 4. Port-City Interactions: Sustainable Cruise Growth

-Justifiably or not, local communities started questioning the unqualified growth of cruising, which had long been taken as a beneficial development.
+Justifiably or not, local communities have started questioning the unqualified growth of cruising, which had previously long been taken as a beneficial development.
 While the benefits, in terms of spending at destinations, are significant, this growth might be associated with congestion and several related externalities to be addressed.
 Many cruise ports are located in or very close to urban areas.
 This makes them exciting cruise destinations for tourists wanting to discover their amenities and cultural heritage.
 It also increases the pressure on ports to minimize tensions with the cities that host them.

 Nonetheless, not all port cities are struggling with the same issues regarding cruise tourism.
 For those that struggle with classification, tensions emerge when receiving significant numbers of tourists per year compared to the port-city populations.
-The challenges to be addressed relate to three pillars:
+The challenges to be addressed relate to three elements:

 - Society.
 Adherence to social perceptions and work with local communities to reverse misconceptions regarding the impact of cruise activities.